 PHOTO CREDIT: Brown's Bay Packing Co.

 "I worked in the oil sands and we had many people on the ground.
 It was installing big equipment.
 There was $2.7 billion dollars of equipment waiting to be assembled when I arrived.
 And it was innovative design."
-The money was great working in Alberta but the Halls were busy raising a family and the commute to Fort Mac made it difficult.
-It was time to turn to food processing seafood.
+The money was great working in Alberta but the Halls were busy raising a family which the commute to Fort McMurray made difficult.
+An opportunity arrived in seafood processing facilities closer to home.

-He knew opportunities existed on Vancouver Island, where Hall's career in facilities management began at a pulp and paper mill operating in Campbell River (from the 1950s until 2010).
-One of those opportunities knocked in Port Hardy in the burgeoning fish farm industry sustaining the lives of so many people on North Vancouver Island.
+Hall knew a variety of industries existed on Vancouver Island, after all, his career in facilities management began at a pulp and paper mill operating until 2010 in Campbell River.
+He knew one of the thriving industries in Port Hardy was the sustainable fish farm industry around North Vancouver Island and on the coast.

 "They needed a commercial grade kiln made in France, portioning machinery, and vacuum packing machinery.
 It sustains approximately 20 solid jobs."
-Hall watched changes take place in small communities with the jobs and investment.
-He knows first-hand fish farming and fish and seafood processing has been a huge investment in the 'social capital' (human resources) of remote communities on Vancouver Island and along the coast of British Columbia.
+Hall watched changes take place in small communities with jobs and investment.
+He saw fish farming and fish and seafood processing becoming a huge local investment in the 'social capital' (human resources) of remote communities on Vancouver Island and along the coast of British Columbia.
 He saw a lot of people working to pull on the same chain.

-Don Millerd established Brown’s Bay Packing in 1989, the fish industry on the west coast has been part of Millerd family of Vancouver which has a Canadian heritage in fish processing on the west coast.
+Don Millerd established Brown’s Bay Packing in 1989, where the fish industry on the west coast has been part of Millerd family of Vancouver which has a Canadian heritage in fish processing on the west coast.
 Dave Stover of Campbell River is co-owner of Brown's Bay Packing.
 "Dave and I grew up in Campbell River," says Hall, "playing sports together.
-A year and half ago, Dave and Don approached me about the position at Brown's Bay Packing."
+A couple of years ago, Dave and Don approached me about the position at Brown's Bay Packing."

 "We are situated on three quarters of an acre, so it's not a huge space.
-We have a highly automated processing floor, and it has always been safety first.
-Our people are conscious of the new rules.
+We have a highly automated processing floor, where it has always been safety first.
+Our people are conscious of all health and safety rules.
 We promote a philosophy of care and concern.
-You know, in the old days, somebody might last 10 years in the grueling work conditions of a fish plant.
-Now they can make a life-long career with a reduced risk of injury and burn-out."
+You know, in the old days, somebody might last 10 years in grueling work conditions of a fish plant.
+Now they can make a life-long career including reduced risk of injury and burn-out."
 Brown's Bay Packing has more than a few 20 year employees and is proud of a strong employee retention record.

-Being declared an essential service helped Brown's Bay Packing weather the Covid-19 pandemic storm thus far.
-"The fish farms have fish to get out to market.
-The freight companies have adjusted the logistics with BC Ferries and others.
-Flights to Canada, USA, and Asia depart nightly delivering our fresh fish."
+Being declared an essential service helped Brown's Bay Packing work through the Covid-19 pandemic.
+"The fish farms had fish to get out to market.
+The freight companies adjusted logistics with BC Ferries and others.
+Flights to Canada, USA, and Asia departed nightly delivering our fresh fish."
 No mean feat to deliver fresh food during a global pandemic.
-The workforce at Brown's Bay Packing are proud of it and deservedly so.
+The workforce at Brown's Bay Packing were proud of their achievements and deservedly so.
 Now they have at least two years of clear sailing on delivering fresh seafood to the world, as long as they have fish to move.

 CATEGORIES ON McCOLL MAGAZINE